project-chip/connectedhomeip/src/lib/address_resolve/README.md

 -   multiple interfaces per device

 The purpose of address resolution is to find a _single_ ip address to use for the given lookup.
-It employes a set of heuristics to determine what the best IP (the more likely to route correctly) is and allows custom implementations from applications by not including the default implementation.
+It employs a set of heuristics to determine what the best IP (the more likely to route correctly) is and allows custom implementations from applications by not including the default implementation.